up-n-running/RetroPod/README.md

 # RetroPod
-A C++ / OpenGL 3D Hovercraft Simulator type Game with retro graphics and some mind-melting maths behind the scenes that's actually really quite fun to say i wrote it fresh out of uni back in 2002.\
+A C++ / OpenGL 3D Hovercraft Simulator type Game with retro graphics and some mind-melting maths behind the scenes.
+It's actually really playable to say i wrote it fresh out of uni back in 2002.\
 I seem to remember having dial-up internet at the time and using notepad.exe on windows as my text editor to write my code!!!!

 # Screenshots